rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Directory Layout

-The scs installs by default to /opt/scs with the following folders.
+The SGX Caching Service installs by default to /opt/scs with the following folders.

 ####  Bin